Recreational therapy: Continuing Education

 d.)
 Conferences: American Therapeutic Recreation Association (ATRA) and state branches of ATRA.
 Recreation therapists can attend conferences provided by related professional organizations and earn CEUs (pending the session meets Therapeutic Recreation (TR) knowledge areas required by NCTRC.

 e.)
 Internships & Externships: Supervised guidance to practice.

-Professional organizations
+Professional Organizations

 The American Therapeutic Recreation Association (ATRA) and the Canadian Therapeutic Recreation Association (CTRA) are the largest national membership organizations representing the interests and needs of recreational therapists in the U. S. and Canada.
+ATRA is the only organization that represents the therapeutic recreation profession in the United States."ATRA, was incorporated in the District of Columbia in 1984 as a non-profit, grassroots organization in response to a growing concern about the dramatic changes in the healthcare industry.
+As a result of this response, ATRA has grown from a membership of 60 individuals in June 1984 to 2,200 in 2014."